KFPH-CD: ATSC 3.0

 In December 2017, the Phoenix Model Market partnership, comprising Pearl TV and the television station groups that owned most of Phoenix's commercial stations at the time, including Univision Communications, was formed in order to provide guidance and testing for how the ATSC 3.0 standard could be deployed without reducing ATSC 1.0 service to existing viewers, using the "lighthouse" concept, in which one station becomes an ATSC 3.0 multiplex and its subchannels are distributed on the signals of other stations serving the same area.
 In service of this goal, KFPH-CD was selected to become the first lighthouse station and the first authorized ATSC 3.0 station, going live on April 6, 2018; KFPH-CD's subchannels were placed with three other Phoenix stations for ATSC 1.0 continuity.
 Soon after launching, Arizona PBS joined the Model Market consortium, becoming the first public broadcaster to use ATSC 3.0.

 Subchannels

 The KFPH-CD ATSC 3.0 multiplex carries an assortment of Phoenix television stations.
 On July 8, 2021, the two remaining major network affiliates on KFPH-CD were relocated to the higher-power KASW multiplex on RF channel 27, and the channel capacity on KFPH-CD was used to add KTVK and KTAZ to the lineup.

-KFPH-CD offers three ATSC 1.0 subchannels, stacked across the multiplexes of three Phoenix TV stations.
+KFPH-CD offers two ATSC 1.0 subchannels, hosted by KTVW-DT and KTAZ.